Last Updated on March 28, 2022

 It’s like if someone hurts your feelings, and you say, “You hurt my feelings!”
 And, they say, “No, I didn’t.”
 The other person can’t tell you how you feel.
 Does that make sense?

-You don't get to tell other people how to feel.
-You don't get to tell them how to react or what they need to survive.
+You don’t get to tell other people how to feel or how to react.
 You have to trust that they know their bodies better than you.

 What you can do, is listen.

 We all need to work together to find solutions.
 Besides, a few plastic straws reserved for helping people in need is something I think we can all get behind!

 This is why this movement has to be about more than straws.
 I’m sure we can all agree that straws is only one small piece of the puzzle.
 So, let’s keep pushing!

 Of course, if you don’t need a straw to drink you can always ask for “No Straw,” with your drink order!

 It’s a really simple and free way to reduce your waste!

 Of course, they do make a number of reusable drinking straws and below I break down the pros and cons of each one based on a number of different factors.

 But if you need a little extra help, I have also created a fun quiz that will analyze every part of your personality to pick the exact, perfect straw for you!